 Ingredients

-Ingredients for quinoa lentil salad
+Ingredients picture for quinoa lentil salad.

-• Lentils: use canned (drained and rinsed) or cooked dry lentils (brown, black, or green are best).
-Substitute: chickpeas or black beans
+• Lentils: use canned (drained and rinsed) or cooked dry lentilsโ€”brown, black, or green work best.
+Substitute chickpeas or black beans for variety in this heart healthy salad.

 How to Make Quinoa Lentil Salad